tIoImIcIaItI/Meet-Up-Event-Planner/README.md

 - No internationalization or localization; password checks, dates and times are en-us centric.
 - There are no limits on the number of events displayed (ex. paging very many events).
 - The login form does not authenticate the input user credentials; credentials are not stored even within the page's lifetime.
 Thus there is no error handling for authentication failures due to invalid user credentials (or password reset, etc.).
-- Event dates are not validated for proper order (end after start); events may be created for dates in the past.
 - There is no input for specifying a user avatar image source.
 - Deep-linking (routing) into the SPA's content or state is not supported.